Tolu23456/statwise/README.md

 ### ⚠️ Security Warning

-The current implementation of payment verification in `main.js` (`handlePayment` function) is done on the **client-side**.
-This is **not secure** and is only suitable for demonstration or testing.
-For a production environment, you **must** move payment verification to a secure backend, such as a Firebase Cloud Function, to prevent users from fraudulently claiming subscriptions.
+The payment verification logic in this project is designed to be handled by a **Firebase Cloud Function** (`verifyPaymentAndGrantReward`).
+The client-side code calls this function but does not perform the verification itself.
+This is the recommended secure approach for production.

+For a production environment, you **must** implement this Cloud Function to securely communicate with the Flutterwave API, verify transactions, and grant subscriptions and referral rewards.
+Client-side verification is insecure and can be easily bypassed.

 ---

-This README provides a solid foundation for your project.
-Feel free to expand it with more details as your application evolves!